Skip to content

 The starting design shape is as follows:

-Next, I needed to consider how to make these flat pieces constructable into a sturdy, 3D object.
+Next, I needed to consider how to make these flat pieces constructible into a sturdy, 3D object.
 As my peers had success with the dog bone joint, I opted to use them.
+However, the dog bones did not have to be added in my Fusion360 design as Aspire has a dog bone tool.
 After referencing Mr. Budzichowski’s documentation I landed on tabs of width 2” and height 0.75” that would be 0.5” away from the edges of the standards and 7” apart from other tabs (the height is dependent on the thickness of the wood).

+I need 4 pieces with tab-slots and 4 pieces with tabs so I copied and moved my existing sketch design so that I had the desired amount of pieces all in the same sketch.
 I then extruded the design by the wood thickness parameter.
-I need 4 pieces with tab-slots and 4 pieces with tabs so I copied and moved my existing design so that I had the desiered amount.
-I then created a sketch with a rectangle the size of the plywood (48” x 96”) and ensured that my final design fit into the rectangle with some room to spare.
+Next I created a sketch with a rectangle the size of the plywood (48” x 96”) and ensured that my final design fit into the rectangle with some room to spare.

 I then exported the file as a .dxf file.